-Then there are the movies that maybe followed the Halloween formula too closely.
+Then, there are the movies that maybe followed the Halloween formula too closely.
 They didn’t change enough, they didn’t stray far enough from the structure or from Carpenter’s specific style.
 Whatever the case, these are the most obvious of the Halloween rip-offs.

 I won’t fault it for featuring a killer with a blank white mask—technically, the Friday the 13th sequels do this as well—but pairing that with a doctor intent on tracking their former patient down and putting a stop to them by any means necessary and the connections become a little more than obvious.

 The killer’s lack of motivation or expansive backstory definitely fall in line with Halloween here, as does the way the killer is shot—mostly in that same wide-angle, distant way that we see Michael for the first two-thirds of Carpenter’s classic.
-That’s not to say that Final Exam is without merit, but the connections are obvious.
+That’s not to say that Final Exam is without merit, but the connections are more than obvious.

-In terms of atmosphere and especially the killer’s presence in the film, Prowler’s similarities to Halloween are overt.
+In terms of atmosphere and especially the killer’s presence in the film, The Prowler’s similarities to Halloween are overt.
 Unlike many of the others on this list, though, this one does manage to stand out as its own slasher.
 It’s certainly recommendable, featuring some of the best FX Tom Savini ever created.
-But the killer feels very similar, as is the overall structure.
+But the killer feels very similar, as does the overall structure.

 He Knows You’re Alone